 In addition to reporting episodes of mental health care, activity must also be reported according to the MHPoC.
-MHPoC is a prospective description of the primary goal of care in the consumer's mental health treatment plan at the point in time when the data are being reported, and refers to the next stage in the consumer's care.
-MHPoC should be considered a subset of episode of mental health care, meaning that for each episode there can be multiple MHPoC.
+MHPoC is a prospective description of the primary goal of care that is reflected in the consumer's mental health treatment plan.
+The phase of care reflects a prospective assessment at the time of collection, rather than a retrospective assessment.
+MHPoC should be considered a subset of episode of mental health care, meaning that for each episode there can be multiple phases.